dbyzero/foundry-anarchy/README.md

 node resources/app/main.js --dataPath=<path_to_foundry_data>/foundrydata --port=30000
 ```

+You need to link `<foundrydata>/systems/anarchy` to the `public` directory of your repository.

+When Foundry starts in the backend (Node.js), it will detect the necessary files in the public directory of the repository (these files are `systems/anarchy/index.mjs` and `systems/anarchy/style.css`).

+When you connect to Foundry from a browser (frontend), Vite will intercept all requests and redirect them to Foundry, except for requests to `systems/anarchy`.
+These files will be served by the Vite project.

 ## Note on Vite Server and Foundry Interaction

 The Vite server is configured to handle specific API calls (e.g., to **systems/anarchy**) directly, enhancing development efficiency.
 All other requests are forwarded to the local Foundry server, ensuring that the environment replicates the production setup as closely as possible.